Physiotherapy in Vernon for Hamstring

 Children very seldom suffer hamstring injuries, probably because they are so flexible.
 Muscle fatigue and not warming up properly can contribute to hamstring injuries.

-Imbalances in the strength of different leg muscles can lead to hamstring injuries.
+Imbalances in the strength of different can lead to hamstring injuries.
 The hamstring muscles of one leg may be much stronger than the other leg, or the quadriceps muscles on the front of the thigh may overpower the hamstrings.

 What does a hamstring injury feel like?